-- Try to get your child to drink lots of fluids. - Goal: Keep your child well hydrated. - It also will thin out the mucus discharge from the nose. - It also loosens up any phlegm in the lungs.
-Then it's easier to cough up.
+- Try to get your child to drink lots of fluids. - Goal: Keep your child well hydrated. - It will thin out the mucus discharge from the nose.
+Also, it loosens up any phlegm in the lungs.

 3. Nasal Saline to Open a Blocked Nose: